pk-218/KotlinX/README.md

 ## 📌 About

-Knox is a peer-to-peer mobile chat application that uses no intermediary, no server, ensuring user's privacy and security.
+Knox is a peer-to-peer mobile chat application that uses no intermediary, no server, ensuring users' privacy and security.
 This is made possible by sockets to exchange text and files between peers present in the same network.

 _**Developed by Team KotlinX**_